megaphone image

 • Have a few packed closets at home?
 Do a full clean-out and then set up a Saturday morning yard sale.
 Summer’s the perfect time for it, and the money you earn can go directly toward saving for college.

 Do you have other summer saving for college tips?
 We’d love to hear them.
-Share them with us on Facebook or X (formerly Twitter).
-And if you have questions about opening a 529 account, or creating a saving for college strategy, give us a call at (800) 449-MEFA (6332).
+Share them with us on Facebook, Instagram, or X. And if you have questions about opening a 529 account, or creating a saving for college strategy, give us a call at (800) 449-MEFA (6332).